ilerofeev/dice-fight/README.md

 # Dice-fight
-Dice-fight it's web application for simulating a battle on dice, which are used in game books.
+Dice-fight is a web application for simulating a battle on dice, which are used in game books.
 You can predict which player will damage the other based on strength and agility indicators until one of them dies.

 ## Quick Start